noahehall/theBookOfNoah/0current/security/websecurity.md

 ### terminology

+- attack vectors: the methods that adversaries use to breach or infiltrate your network
+- attack surface: the sum of the different points (for "attack vectors")
 - checksum: a small-sized block of data derived from another block of digital data for the purpose of detecting errors that may have been introduced during its transmission or storage.
 By themselves, checksums are often used to verify data integrity but are not relied upon to verify data authenticity.
 - security through obscurity: relying on an attacker being unable to guess something; i.e. relying on an attackers ignorance/obscurity of the system
 - embargo resources: enable access to sensitive rsources only at a certain point in time, e.g. financial reports are often embargoed